Thomasville, Georgia

-Thomasville is the county seat of Thomas County, Georgia, United States.
-The population was 18,413 at the 2010 United States Census, making it the second largest city in southwest Georgia after Albany.
+Thomasville is a city in and the county seat of Thomas County, Georgia, United States.
+The population was 18,881 in 2020.

 The city deems itself the "City of Roses" and holds an annual Rose Festival.
 The city features plantations open to the public, a historic downtown, a large farmer's market, and an oak tree from about 1680 at the corner of Monroe and Crawford streets.

 History

 Thomasville was founded in 1825 as seat of the newly formed Thomas County.
 It was incorporated as a town in 1831 and as a city in 1889.
 The community was named for Jett Thomas, a general in the War of 1812.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.9 sqmi, of which 14.9 sqmi is land and 0.1 sqmi (0.40%) is water.
 It is the second largest city in Southwest Georgia after Albany.
 The city has three U.S. Routes: 19, 84 and 319.
 It is located 34 miles northeast of Tallahassee, Florida, 28 miles southwest of Moultrie, 43 miles west of Valdosta, 95 miles east of Dothan, Alabama, 59 miles south of Albany and 22 miles north of Monticello, Florida.